khrystynadol/cafe-fe/README.md

 ![Registration form](https://github.com/khrystynadol/cafe-fe/assets/106964524/a3066bb1-ff0c-48cd-b72a-347ea6cbfb76)

-To successfully register, you should enter the following information correctly: first name, last name, email address and telephone number.
-You will also need to enter a password and duplicate it.
+To successfully register, the user should enter the following information correctly: first name, last name, email address and telephone number.
+They will also need to enter a password and duplicate it.
 Each field in the form has its own validation.
 Until all fields are filled in correctly, the registration button will be blocked.
-If you enter incorrect data, you'll see what kind of error occurs.
+If the user enters incorrect data, they'll see what kind of error occurs.

 ![Validation on registration](https://github.com/khrystynadol/cafe-fe/assets/106964524/bf625e9d-85e7-4976-80a2-ee54fcce18f5)